 One of the most demanding graphical components in the League of Legends engine is the shadow processing engine.
-It renders the shadow of every champion, tree, and blade of grass on the map, which then have to respond to the conditions around them, such as spells and changing light.
+It renders the shadow of every champion, tree, and blade of grass on the map, which then has to respond to the conditions around them, such as spells and changing light.
 To speed up League of Legends, the game stores most of the shadow assets and states in your video RAM (VRAM).
 The more VRAM you have, up to approximately 2 GB, the smoother your FPS.
 But disabling shadows completely in the Video options can increase your FPS and give you extra visibility on the map (with fewer distracting shadows).
 To access the Video options, simply press Esc and then select Video.
 While you’re in there, try setting the overall graphics quality to Very Low.

 2. Close all other apps

 League of Legends on Mac plays better when no other apps use valuable RAM and resources in the background.
 Common culprits include Dropbox, Messenger, WhatsApp, and Google Drive.
 By closing these apps before you play, you’re making more RAM and processing power available to speed up League of Legends.
 To identify and close any resource-hogging apps, simply:

 - Launch Activity Monitor from Applications.

 - Switch tabs to Memory and make a note of the apps at the top of the list.

 - Switch tabs to the CPU and see what’s taking up processing power.

 - Quit all the apps you don’t need by selecting them and choosing the Force Quit icon in the top-left corner.